andrew-fellowes/sql-challenge/README.md

 # SQL-Challenge

- The assignment is to do a research project about people who were employed at the fictitious company **Pewlett Hackard** during the 1980s and 1990s.
+ This assignment requires students to do a research project about people who were employed at the fictitious company **Pewlett Hackard** during the 1980s and 1990s.

 ---